MicrosoftDocs/mixed-reality/mixed-reality-docs/spectator-view.md

 - Make sure both HoloLens and iPhone are running on the same Wi-Fi network.

-**When launching an SpectatorView application on a mobile device, other hololens running other SpectatorView apps turn on their camera**
+**When launching an Spectator View application on a mobile device, other hololens running other Spectator View apps turn on their camera**

 - Goto the NewDeviceDiscovery component and change the both the Broadcast Key and Broadcast port to two unique values.
 - Go to SpectatorViewDiscovery and change the Broadcast Key and Broadcast port to another set of unique numbers.